movestore/Point-Cluster-Detection/README.md

 n.revs: 			number of revisits of cluster (i.e. number of times individuals leave cluster and come back, summed over all individuals that use the cluster

+fixrate: 			user-provided fixrate for each track (added to be passed on to EarthRanger by their App for prioristation issues)

 ### Settings
 **Cluster Method (`meth`):** Method to cluster points, either `buff` or `hclust`.
 See details above in Documentation.
 Default `buff`.